Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 28.md

 The shop keep is some special form of being, that is probation equipment for those locked from the abyssal keep
 - Known as the Penitent Mage, aka "Penny", as dubbed by Cello
 	- Sponsored by [[The Abyssal Keep]]
-		- Gears are just turning in Waron's head on whether or not that's associated with the [[Abyss Wardons]] Verena can see into the weave?
+		- Gears are just turning in Waron's head on whether or not that's associated with the [[Abyss Wardens]] Verena can see into the weave?
 Questions "[[Penny the penitent]]" about
 - Penny alludes to some event known as "The unchaining"
 -